 Downy Woodpecker

 Dryobates pubescens

+YEAR-ROUND

-Size: 61⁄2" (15 cm)
+Size: 6" (15 cm)

-Male: Small woodpecker with a white belly and black-and-white spotted wings.
+Male: Small woodpecker with a white belly and

+black-and-white spotted wings.
 Red mark on the back of the head and a white stripe

 down the back.
-Short, black bill.
+Short black bill.

-Female: same as male but lacks the red mark Juvenile: same as female, some with a red mark near the forehead Nest: cavity with a round entrance hole; male and female excavate; 1 brood per year Eggs: 3-5; white without markings Incubation: 11-12 days; female incubates during the day, male incubates at night Fledging: 20-25 days; male and female feed the young Migration: non-migrator Food: insects, seeds; visits seed and suet feeders Compare: The Hairy Woodpecker (p.
-53) is larger.
+Female: same as male but lacks the red mark Juvenile: same as female, some with a red mark near the forehead Nest: cavity with a round entrance hole; male and female excavate; 1 brood per year Eggs: 3-5; white without markings Incubation: 11-12 days; female incubates during the day, male incubates at night Fledging: 20-25 days; male and female feed the young Migration: non-migrator Food: insects, seeds; visits suet and seed feeders Compare: The Hairy Woodpecker (p.
+55) is larger.
 Look for the Downy's shorter, thinner bill.
 Stan's Notes: Abundant and widespread where trees are present.
 This is perhaps the most common woodpecker in the U.S. Stiff tail feathers help to brace it like a tripod as it clings to a tree.
 Like other woodpeckers, it has a long, barbed tongue to pull insects from tiny places.
 Mates drum on branches or hollow logs to announce territory, which is rarely larger than 5 acres (2 ha).
 Repeats a high-pitched "peek-peek" call.
 Nest cavity is wider at the bottom than at the top and is lined with fallen wood chips.
 Male performs most of the brooding.
 During winter, it will roost in a cavity.
-Doesn't breed in high elevations but often moves there in winter for food.
 Undulates in flight.

-Rose-breasted Grosbeak Pheucticus ludovicianus

-Size: 7-8" (18-20 cm) Male: Plump black-and-white bird with a large triangular, rose-colored patch on the breast.
-Wing linings are rose-red.
+Rose-breasted Grosbeak Pheucticus Iudovicianus Size: 7-8" (18-20 cm) SUMMER M Male: Plump black-and-white bird with a large triangular, rose-colored patch on the breast.
+Wing linings are rose red.
 Large ivory bill.
 Female: heavily streaked with obvious white eyebrows and orange-to-yellow wing linings Juvenile: similar to female Nest: cup; female and male construct; 1-2 broods per year Eggs: 3-5; blue-green with brown markings Incubation: 13-14 days; female and male incubate Fledging: 9-12 days; female and male feed the young Migration: complete, to Mexico, Central America and South America Food: insects, seeds, fruit; comes to seed feeders Compare: Male is very distinctive, with no look-alikes.
 Look for the rose breast patch to identify.
-Stan's Notes: Most common in hardwood forests in the northern half of Missouri.
-Late to arrive in spring, early to leave in fall.
-Males arrive first in small groups, females join them several days later.
-Several males will visit feeders at the same time in spring.
-When females arrive, males become territorial and reduce visits to feeders.
-Young grosbeaks visit feeders with the adults after fledging.
-Both sexes sing a rich, robin-like song with a chip note in the tune, but male is much louder and clearer than female.
-The rose breast patch varies in size and shape in each male.
-"Grosbeak" refers to its thick, strong bill, used to crush seeds.
+Stan's Notes: Seen in small groups.
+Prefers a mature deciduous forest for nesting.
+Both sexes sing, but the male sings much louder and clearer.
+Sings a rich, robin-like song with a chip note in the tune.
+"Grosbeak" refers to the thick, strong bill, which is used to crush seeds.
+The rose patch varies in size and shape in each male.
+Males have white wing patches that flash during flight.
+Males arrive at the breeding grounds a few days before the females.
+Several males will come to seed feeders together in spring.
+When the females arrive, males become territorial and reduce their feeder visits.
+After fledging, young grosbeaks visit feeders with the adults.
+Makes short flights from tree to tree with rapid wingbeats.